MEDIA & ONLINE POLICY

 Examples.

 A company develops a new drug, which is fully tested and licenced through the authorities.
 An individual places a post on social media saying the drug is dangerous, and causes cancer.
 The company asks the individual politely why they have made this post, and what is the evidence they have for their statement.
 The individual does not respond, and so the company follows correct procedure, and reports the individual to the police on suspicion of misinformation.
 The police write to the individual, asking for their evidence for their statement, the individual does not have any evidence, and so the police fine the individual £1000 plus costs of the investigation, for the crime of misinformation.
 They advise the criminal why they have committed a crime, and to take down the post immediately.
-They also order the criminal to make another post on social media explaining that they have committed the crime, to make a written apology to the company, along with assurances that it will not be repeated.
+They also order the criminal to make another post on social media explaining that they have committed the crime as their statement had no evidence to support it, to make a written apology to the company, along with assurances that it will not be repeated.
 They also advise the individual that they will need to attend 5 hours of training, at £65 per hour, to learn how to correctly present the truth when communicating with people.

 In the examples above, the criminals agree with the police a payment plan for all their costs and fines.
 If the criminals unreasonably do not meet the payment plan and therapy/training schedules, they will be placed in prison, where they will have to pay all costs for their time there, and their rehabilitation.
 All fines go to the police, and relevant compensation goes to victims, and this means that all these proceedings do not cost the tax payer one penny; the police and criminal justice system is entirely self funding.
 All the criminals would have been aware of every aspect of the law and criminal justice procedure long before committing their offences, as they would have been extensively educated on it throughout their entire schooling.